How Can ChatGPT Support Human Security Testers to Help Mitigate Supply Chain Attacks?: Introduction

-Unfortunately, developers often do not trust the vulnerabilities reported by existing tools, because none of these tools demonstrate how the found vulnerabilities lead to serious consequences (e.g., denial of service) in their own projects~\cite{Kabir2022}.
-As described in an article well received by developers \emph{npm audit: Broken by Design}~\cite{broken-npm}, ``In many situations, (npm-audit) leads to a 99\%+ false positive rate, creates an incredibly confusing first programming experience, ..., and at some point will lead to actually bad vulnerabilities slipping in unnoticed.''
-In recent studies~\cite{Kabir2022,zhang2022automatic}, \textbf{developers suggested that for reported vulnerable dependencies or vulnerable API usage, it is necessary to demonstrate how such vulnerabilities incur security attacks to their own systems}.
+To help developers assess the impact of reported vulnerabilities and prioritize their fixing process, this paper presents our novel research on generating security tests using LLM, for software applications (Apps) with vulnerable library dependencies (Libs).
+Specifically, if an App calls a vulnerable library API, we generate a prompt for ChatGPT using the following information: (1) the API name, (2) the non-private method $M$ inside App that (in)directly calls that vulnerable API, (3) the Java class defining $M$, (4) the Lib test that shows \textbf{evidence or proof of vulnerability (PoV)}, and (5) the vulnerability entry ID (e.g., CVE entry ID).
+Here, the PoV test executes Lib in specialized ways to show behavioral differences between the vulnerable and patched versions of Lib.

-To (1) help developers mitigate the threats of supply chain attacks, and (2) persuade them into seriously considering the outputs of vulnerability detectors as well as fixers, we did a novel study to explore generating security tests for software applications (Apps) that depend on vulnerable libraries (Libs).
-These test cases demonstrate \textbf{proof-of-concept exploits}, which execute Apps in certain ways to (i) propagate vulnerabilities from Libs to Apps via calls of the APIs (i.e., functions) defined by Libs, and (ii) trigger abnormal behaviors of Apps such as throwing errors or becoming unresponsive to customers' normal requests.
-When developers run these test cases, they can observe vulnerability propagation paths, foresee the serious consequences due to hackers' successful attacks, assess the severity levels, and better decide whether to address those reported vulnerabilities.
+With that prompt, we queried \tool to create a security test for App, which test mimics Lib test to show proof of vulnerability in App.
+The generated test executes the App to (i) propagate vulnerabilities from Libs to Apps via calls of the API, and (ii) trigger abnormal behaviors of the App, such as throwing errors or becoming unresponsive to customers' normal requests.
+When developers run security tests generated in such a way, they can observe vulnerability propagation paths, foresee the serious consequences due to hackers' successful attacks, assess the severity levels, and better decide whether to address those reported vulnerabilities.